Skip to main content

 Closed

-Problem resolved, actions completed
+Rock resolved, actions completed

-Viewing Your Problems
+Viewing Your Rocks

 1

-Navigate to Problems Tab
+Navigate to Rocks Tab

 2

-Browse Problem Reports
+Browse Rock Reports

-Problems are displayed in reverse chronological order (newest first).
+Rocks are displayed in reverse chronological order (newest first).
 Each card shows:

-• Issue name — The problem title
+• Issue name — The rock title

 • Status badge — Open, In Progress, or Closed